Rosshoven/ATM/README.md

 # Aknowledgments
 ## App created with tutorial during MOD 15 of MIT xPro with Dr. John Williams
+## Changes made: I created the React app from scratch with the toolchain so I could divide up the components into their own js files, including ATMdeposit.js, Account.js and index.js.
+I wanted to make the components separate and more reusable in the future.
+Account.js is the parent and takes in the child ATMdeposit.js, and index.js takes in the Account.js and is rendered into the html “root”.
+I also made a styles.css page that is imported into the Account.js file, styling the page to look a little more ATM friendly with flexbox, changed colors, and some slight font changes.

 # Getting Started with Create React App